baofinance/polly-contracts/README.md

 # Setting Up Facets

-The PieFactory includes a method called "addFacet()".
+The PieFactory includes a method `addFacet()`.
 With this function we add the methods of the facets to the Diamond mappings so that it knows where to deligate certain function calls.<br />
 Formating the addFacet() inputs can be quite time consuming. <br />

 The following is a template where only the facet addresses have to be added: